crlsocro/PG6301-exam/README.md

 This exam is programmed in react and npm/node.js.

-The exam was graded A
+The exam received the grade A

 ## How to run the app: